Top Best Homemade Dog Food Recipes

 • 3 tablespoons of olive oil

-Directions: Cook the meat separately and then add the broccoli in the end.
+Directions: Cook the meat separately and then add the broccoli.

 10. Raw Chicken Dinner